Configuration

 --db | -d | redlite.db | Database file path |

---addr | -a | 127.0.0.1:6767 | Listen address and port |
+--addr | -a | 127.0.0.1:6379 | Listen address and port |

 Database Path

-Section titled âDatabase Pathâ# Persistent file./redlite --db=/var/lib/redlite/data.db
+Section titled âDatabase Pathâ# Persistent file./redlite --db /var/lib/redlite/data.db

-# In-memory (no persistence)./redlite --db=:memory:Network Binding
+# In-memory (no persistence)./redlite --storage memoryNetwork Binding

-Section titled âNetwork Bindingâ# Localhost only (default, secure)./redlite --addr=127.0.0.1:6767
+Section titled âNetwork Bindingâ# Localhost only (default)./redlite --addr 127.0.0.1:6379

-# Custom port./redlite --addr=127.0.0.1:6379Library Configuration
+# Custom port./redlite --addr 127.0.0.1:6380Authentication

 Section titled âLibrary ConfigurationâWhen using Redlite as an embedded library, configuration is done through code: